pji/pji.github.io/docs/_sources/dune/dune_ch4.rst.txt

 from Gurney Halleck, so it's uncertain if the focus of that is the House or just being in a society in general.

-To paraphrase *Dangerous Beauty,*: we are both players, singing for our supper.
+To paraphrase *Dangerous Beauty:* we are both players, singing for our supper.